 Jonnel Hector has a M.A. from the University of Maryland in Marriage and Family Therapy, and a B.A. in Counseling Psychology from Washington Adventist University.
 Since 2014, Jonnel has been a member of the diverse team at Gunzburg and Associates in Bethesda as a mental health therapist.
 He specializes in working with adolescents and their families as well as with couples and families.
 In his free time, Jonnel enjoys playing and watching sports, traveling, photography and finding new bugs with his daughter Savannah.

-Jodi Hirsch Rein joined the Gesher faculty in 2014 and his been an educator for over 20 years.
-Born and raised in Northern Virginia, Jodi is blessed to have returned to the community to grow the next generation of Jewish leaders.
-Jodi has devoted her career to Jewish Education, spending many years in the day school classroom as a teacher, reading specialist, teacher mentor, and now as a day school leader.
+Jodi Hirsch Rein joined the Gesher faculty in 2014 and has been an educator for more than 20 years.
+Born and raised in Northern Virginia, Jodi is proud to serve the community that shaped her and is deeply committed to educating the next generation of Jewish leaders.
+She has devoted her career to Jewish day school education, serving as a classroom teacher, reading specialist, teacher mentor, and school leader.

-Jodi graduated from List College, earning her BA in Psychology from Columbia University and a BA in Talmud and Rabbinics from the Jewish Theological Seminary.
-She went on to become a DeLeT (Day School Leadership through Teaching) Fellow earning her Masters in Jewish Education from Brandeis University.
-Jodi also received her certification as a Reading Specialist and most recently received a certificate of school leadership and management from the Harvard Education and Business schools.
-Jodi loves art, swimming, cooking, games, vacation and her family.
-She is married to Rabbi Steven Rein and enjoys spending time with her boys (both Gesher students).
+She earned her BA in Psychology from Columbia University and a BA in Talmud and Rabbinics from the Jewish Theological Seminary through List College.
+Jodi is a DeLeT Fellow and holds a Master’s in Jewish Education from Brandeis University.
+She is also a certified Reading Specialist and most recently completed a certificate in school leadership and management through Harvard’s education and business programs.

 Originally from Puerto Rico, Nicole went on to graduate from Washington University in St. Louis with a BA in History and German.
 She later earned an MA from American University in Special Education.
 Nicole has been an educator for 23 years, both in private and public schools, in the United States and abroad.
 She has worked as a Reading Specialist, Learning Specialist, Special Educator, and an ESOL teacher.
 She has received a certification of mentorship from the Jewish New Teacher Project.
 Nicole joined the Gesher faculty in 2016 and has been committed to creating passionate readers in her students.
 She loves teaching students to capitalize on their strengths and challenges in order to advocate and be the most successful versions of themselves.
 Outside of Gesher, Nicole enjoys traveling, cooking, reading, and hiking.
 You can often find Nicole spending time with her husband, two children(one a Gesher graduate), and their dog Rosie.